 Some two dozen of the country’s top high school and technical school graphic communications students competed in the national finals for top honors in graphic communication skills.
 They were among over 6,000 of the nation’s best students who participated in some 100 skill and leadership competitions that took place in the expo center.
 Only winners of state graphic communications contests were eligible to compete.

 This year’s national winners in both the secondary and post-secondary divisions will receive $1500 scholarships provided by PGSF.
 In the secondary division, the first-place spot went to Julia Meassick, Carroll County Career & Technology Center in Westminster, MD.
 The gold medalist in the post-secondary group was awarded to Cheyanne Kasmierski, Thaddeus Stevens College of Technology in Lancaster, PA.

-About PGSF: The Print and Graphics Scholarship Foundation is a not for profit, private, industry directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
+The Print and Graphics Scholarship Foundation is a not-for-profit, private, industry-directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
 The mission of PGSF is to promote the graphics industry as a career choice for young people, and then to support them through their education process.
 In 2018, more than 220 students were provided with support totaling over $500,000.